 - Non-attendance of classes.

-- Personal errors in judgement regarding the availability of finances to pay associated charges, including availability of financial aid.
+- Personal errors in judgment regarding the availability of finances to pay associated charges, including availability of financial aid.

-- Personal errors in judgement regarding class work load and academic ability.
+- Personal errors in judgment regarding class work load and academic ability.

-- Personal errors in judgement regarding time management.
+- Personal errors in judgment regarding time management.

-- Personal errors in judgement regarding the availability of transportation to and from classes.
+- Personal errors in judgment regarding the availability of transportation to and from classes.

 - Dissatisfaction with the course content or instructor.
 If appealing for this reason, contact the SOU Provost Office.

 - Inadequate investigation of course requirements prior to registration / attendance (including repeated coursework and repeat course limits).

 - Non-qualification, late application, or loss of eligibility for financial aid or scholarships.